 EEOC has launched an online service that enables individuals who have filed a discrimination charge to check the status of their charge online.
 This service provides a portal to upload and receive documents and communicate with the EEOC, allowing for a faster transmitting period.
 Those who have filed a charge can access information about their charge at their convenience, and allow entities that have been charged to receive the same information on the status of the charge.
 All of the EEOC offices now use the Digital Charge System.
 If you file on or after September 2, 2016, the Online Charge Status System is available for use.
 The system is not available for charges filed prior to this date or for charges filed with EEOC's state and local Fair Employment Practices Agencies.
 The system can be accessed at the EEOC website.
 If you do not have internet or need language assistance, you may call the toll-free number at 1-800-669-4000.
 For additional help, you may also call the toll free number to retrieve the same information provided in the Online Charge Status System.

 Do not delay in contacting the DDOL or EEOC to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
-In order for DDOL to act on your behalf, you must file with the DDOL (or cross-file with the EEOC) within 120 days of the date you believe you were discriminated against.
-To preserve your claim under federal law, you must file with the EEOC (or cross-file with the state agency) within 300 days of the date you believe you were discriminated against.
+In order for DDOL to act on your behalf, you must file with the DDOL (or cross-file with the EEOC) within 300 days of the date you believe you were discriminated against.
+To preserve your claim under federal law, generally you must file with the EEOC (or cross-file with the state agency) within 180 days from the date the discrimination took place.
+If a state or local agency enforces a law that prohibits employment discrimination, then the deadline is extended to 300 days.
+For age discrimination claims, there must be state law that prohibits age discrimination and a state agency to enforce the law, for the 300 day extension to apply.
 However, since you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.
 If you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your discrimination claim with the state and federal administrative agencies.

 When your charge is filed, the EEOC will give you a copy of your charge with your charge number.
 Within 10 days, the EEOC will also send a notice and a copy of the charge to the employer.
 At that point, the EEOC may decide to do one of the following: